Abdominal Aortic Aneurysm (cont.)

 What is done if an abdominal aortic aneurysm threatens to rupture?

 Threatened rupture of abdominal aneurysms is a surgical emergency.
-Once an aneurysm ruptures, 50% of patients die before their reach the hospital.
+Once an aneurysm ruptures, 50% of patients die before they reach the hospital.
 The longer it takes to get to the operating room, the higher the mortality.

 What is the medical management (nonsurgical management) of abdominal aortic aneurysm?